davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 The epsitemic value of Condorcet's Jury Theorem is typically demonstrated analytically (see XYZ).
 Yet analytic approaches are not always the most useful implementation though.
 (Phil of Sim discussion)

+--> flesh this out after chapter 2

+--> should I put the analytic model here?

 Agent based modelling offers something else...(what exactly) - sensitivity (list has honey bee paper)

 A first step in agent based modelling however is to test the validity of it against an analytic approach.
 This will give us confidence when we start to look at sensitivity and introduce new variables.
 To verify that the agent based model of the jury theorem performs sufficiently well for our needs, we can compare it against an analytic implementation.
 This is in the annex
+???

-We being by modelling voters and ensure that the necssary CJT voter conditions are met _ex ante_ by stipulating them in the model.
-Our model consists of a `Democracy` that is populated by `Voters`
+The modelling process is coneptually very simple.
+We begin by modelling our entities and ensure that the necssary CJT voter conditions are met _ex ante_ by stipulating them in code.
+Our model initially consists of just two entities - a `Democracy` that is populated by a number of `Voters`

     class Democracy
       constructor: (@voters) ->

-Voters themselves are constructed with a `competency` value between `0.0` and `1.0` representing the likelihood they vote correctly on some dichotomous choice.
+Voters themselves are constructed with a `competency` value between `0.0` and `1.0` representing the likelihood they will choose the correct alternative on some dichotomous choice.

     class Voter